BMW N55 Fuel Pump Upgrades | The Complete OneFastShop LPFP Lineup

 The OneFastShop N55 LPFP Lineup

 Our N55 pumps are organized by stage, with each step up adding fuel volume to support a higher power target.
-Every assembly ships fully built with the pump pre-installed, a complete replacement fuel bucket, top hat and float, filter, fittings, and O-ring.
+Every assembly ships fully built with the pump pre-installed, a complete replacement fuel bucket, top hat and float, filter, fittings, and O-ring - everything you need in one box.

 Stage 2 - Walbro 450 | Up to 575 WHP

 The Stage 2 LPFP is built around the proven Walbro 450 (F90000274) pump and supports up to 575 WHP on pump gas or 500 WHP on full E85.
 It is the ideal starting point for Stage 2 and Stage 2+ tunes, and it installs plug-and-play with no wiring modifications.
-For most street-driven N55 builds running a tune and maybe a bit of ethanol, this is the pump that gets the job done.
+For the large majority of street-driven N55 builds running a tune and maybe some ethanol, this is the pump that quietly gets the job done and never thinks about it again.

 Stage 2.5 - Walbro 535 | Up to 650 WHP

 The Stage 2.5 LPFP steps up to the higher-output Walbro 535 (F90000295) pump, supporting up to 650 WHP on pump gas or 550 WHP on full E85.
-It is the natural choice if you are running higher ethanol content or want extra headroom over the Stage 2 without moving to a dual-pump setup.
+It is the natural choice if you are running higher ethanol content or simply want extra headroom over the Stage 2 - all while keeping the simplicity of a single pump and a plug-and-play install.

 Stage 2.5+ - DeatschWerks DW400 | Up to 700 WHP

 The Stage 2.5+ LPFP uses the high-output DeatschWerks DW400 pump and supports up to 700 WHP.
-It is the top single-pump option in the lineup, giving aggressive single-turbo and E85 builds maximum volume while still keeping the simplicity of a plug-and-play install.
+It is the top single-pump option in the lineup - the most volume you can get before stepping up to a dual-pump assembly - giving aggressive single-turbo and E85 builds maximum flow while still keeping a clean, single-pump plug-and-play install.

 Stage 3 - Dual Walbro 450 | Up to 850 WHP

-When a single pump is no longer enough, the Stage 3 LPFP brings in dual Walbro 450 pumps to support up to 850 WHP on pump gas or 800 WHP on E85.
-A boost-referenced pressure switch (Hobbs switch) automatically brings the second pump online when you need it, and the whole assembly arrives fully pre-wired - no splicing or cutting required.
-It is compatible with Reflex and Pro EFI controllers and suited to upgraded turbo and port-injection builds.
+When a single pump simply cannot move enough fuel, the Stage 3 LPFP brings in dual Walbro 450 pumps to support up to 850 WHP on pump gas or 800 WHP on E85.
+Here is the clever part: a boost-referenced pressure switch (a Hobbs switch) keeps the second pump asleep during normal driving and automatically brings it online only when boost climbs and you actually need the extra volume - so you get massive capacity on demand without running both pumps hard all the time.
+The whole assembly arrives fully pre-wired, with no splicing or cutting required, and it is compatible with Reflex and Pro EFI controllers, making it well suited to upgraded-turbo and port-injection builds.

 Stage 3.5 - Walbro 450 + 535 | Up to 950 WHP

-The flagship Stage 3.5 LPFP pairs a Walbro 450 primary with a Walbro 535 secondary to support up to 950 WHP on pump gas or 875 WHP on E85.
+The flagship Stage 3.5 LPFP pairs a Walbro 450 primary with a higher-output Walbro 535 secondary to support up to 950 WHP on pump gas or 875 WHP on E85.
 Like the Stage 3, it is fully pre-wired with a boost-referenced Hobbs switch for automatic secondary activation.
-This is the pump for the most serious high-boost, ethanol, and port-injected N55 builds.
+This is the pump for the most serious high-boost, ethanol, and port-injected N55 builds - the end of the road for LPFP capacity on the platform.

 N55 LPFP Lineup at a Glance